yurishkuro/opentracing-tutorial/java/src/main/java/lesson03/README.md

 }
 ```

-### Take It For s Spin
+### Take It For a Spin

 As before, first run the `formatter` and `publisher` apps in separate terminals.
-Then run the `client/hello.go`.
+Then run `lesson03.exercise.Hello`.
 You should see the outputs like this:

 ```
 # client